Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization: Experiments

-\begin{itemize} \item{\textbf{Deepfake Detection.} Following standard evaluation protocols~\cite{rosslerFaceForensics2019, dolhanskyDeepFake2020}, we use Area Under the Curve (AUC) as evaluation metric for binary deepfake classification task.} \item{\textbf{Deepfake Localization} We are the first to benchmark deepfake localization task.
-We adopt Average Precision (AP) and Average Recall (AR) as the evaluation metrics following prior literature~\cite{heForgeryNet2021}.
-For AP, we set the IoU thresholds to 0.5, 0.75 and 0.95, following ActivityNet's~\cite{cabaheilbronActivityNet2015} evaluation protocol.
-Similarly for AR, as the number of fake segments is small, we set the number of proposals to 100, 50, 20 and 10 with the IoU thresholds [0.5:0.05:0.95] respectively.
-When evaluating the proposed approach on ForgeryNet~\cite{heForgeryNet2021}, we follow the protocol mentioned in that paper (i.e. AP@0.5, AP@0.75, AP@0.9, AR@5, and AR@2).} \end{itemize}
+We benchmarked the \datasetabbr{} dataset for deepfake detection and localization tasks.
+For deepfake detection we follow standard evaluation protocols~\cite{rosslerFaceForensics2019, dolhanskyDeepFake2020}, and use Area Under the Curve (AUC) as evaluation metric for this binary classification task.
+We are the first to benchmark deepfake localization task and adopt Average Precision (AP) and Average Recall (AR) as the evaluation metrics.
+For AP, we set the IoU thresholds to 0.5, 0.75 and 0.95, following ActivityNet~\cite{cabaheilbronActivityNet2015} evaluation protocol.
+For AR, since the number of fake segments is small, we set the number of proposals to 100, 50, 20 and 10 with the IoU thresholds [0.5:0.05:0.95].
+When evaluating the proposed approach on ForgeryNet~\cite{heForgeryNet2021}, we follow the protocol in that paper (i.e. AP@0.5, AP@0.75, AP@0.9, AR@5, and AR@2).

-For evaluating \newmodelabbr{} on ForgeryNet~\cite{heForgeryNet2021}, we used only the visual pipeline of \newmodelabbr{} to train the model (ForgeryNet is a visual-only deepfake dataset).
+For evaluating \newmodelabbr{} on ForgeryNet, we used only the visual pipeline of the method to train the model (ForgeryNet is a visual-only deepfake dataset).
 Since only the visual modality is used in the model, only $\mathcal{L}_b$ and $\mathcal{L}_f$ are used for training.
 Similarly for evaluation on DFDC~\cite{dolhanskyDeepFake2020}, we consider the whole fake video as one fake segment and train our model in the temporal localization manner.
 Then, we train a small MLP to map the boundary map to the final binary labels.

-We also evaluated the performance of several state-of-the-art methods on LAV-DF, including BMN~\cite{linBMN2019}, AGT~\cite{nawhalActivity2021}, AVFusion~\cite{bagchiHear2021}, MDS~\cite{chughNot2020}, BSN++~\cite{suBSN2021}, TadTR~\cite{liuEndtoEnd2022}, ActionFormer~\cite{zhangActionFormer2022}, and TriDet~\cite{shiTriDet2023}.
+We also evaluated the performance of several state-of-the-art methods on \datasetabbr{}, including BMN~\cite{linBMN2019}, AGT~\cite{nawhalActivity2021}, AVFusion~\cite{bagchiHear2022}, MDS~\cite{chughNot2020}, BSN++~\cite{suBSN2021}, TadTR~\cite{liuEndtoEnd2022}, ActionFormer~\cite{zhangActionFormer2022}, and TriDet~\cite{shiTriDet2023}.
 Based on the original implementations, BMN, BSN++, TadTR, ActionFormer, and TriDet require extracted features, thus, we trained these models based on 2-stream I3D features~\cite{carreiraQuo2017}.
 For the methods that require S-NMS~\cite{bodlaSoftNMS2017} during post-processing, we searched the optimal hyperparameters for S-NMS using the validation part of the concerned dataset.
 All reported results are based on the test partitions.